mulvrova/theethicalscan/readme.md

 # The Ethical Scan

 ## Architectural Remarks
-The Ethical scan runs as a an App on iOS as well as Android using React Native (see App subfolder).
+The Ethical Scan runs as an App on iOS as well as Android using React Native (see App/ subfolder).
 The App itself requests data from a microservice that is implemented as a PHP script (see PHP subfolder).
 The data are regulary provided with a Jupyter Notebook we provide in JupyterNotebooks subfolder.

 ## Requirements
 *Frontend*